Donate Now

 Growth

 As Club Beyond took shape and developed an ecumenical outreach we focused exclusively on middle and high school teens whose parents were actively serving in the U.S. Military.
-Between 1980 and 1990 it grew from 2 programs to 18 communities in four European countries, plus the USA.
-During that decade Club Beyond reached out to over 10,000 students.
+Between 1980 and 1990 it grew from 2 programs to 18 communities in four European countries and across the U.S. During that decade Club Beyond reached out to over 10,000 students.
 The outreach continued to grow worldwide.

 Today